-Note that all the array-based schemes can be easily shut down with a simple trick.
-To illustrate it, we consider the \code{Doubler} scheme, which sends back the amount multiplied by two.
+To conclude this list of issues, we illustrate a simple trick that can be performed to shut down a chain-shaped scheme.
+To illustrate it, we consider \code{Doubler}, which sends back the amount multiplied by two.
 To perform the attack, Oscar needs to invest a large amount of ether (say, 100\ether).
-Oscar first sends 100\ether to the contract, and then additional 100\ether (plus some fees) \footnote{To guarantee the atomicity of the sends, Oscar will use a contract to send the money.}.
+Oscar first sends 100\ether to the contract, and then additional 100\ether (plus some fees) \footnote{To guarantee the atomicity of the sends, Oscar sends the money through a contract.}.
 Upon receiving the second slot, the scheme will pay all the 200\ether back to Oscar, so he does not lose anything.
 From that moment on, all the subsequent investments will be gathered to pay back the second 100\ether of Oscar.
-If the average invested amount is smaller than 100\ether, a large number of investors (and a lot of time) will be needed to pay back Oscar: hence, the scheme will not be able to pay out other investors for a while.
+If the average invested amount is smaller than 100\ether, a large number of investors (and a lot of time) are needed to pay back Oscar: hence, the scheme will not be able to pay out other investors for a while.
 Since the success of these schemes is based on the fact that they are fast to pay out, it is likely that with this attack, the scheme will be abandoned.

-This attack can be performed at any time to disincentivize users to join a Ponzi scheme \footnote{As far as we know, this attack has been performed only on contract \code{Quadrupler}.
+This attack can be performed at any time to disincentivize users to join a chain-shaped scheme \footnote{As far as we know, this attack has been performed only on contract \code{Quadrupler}.
 See \href{https://etherscan.io/address/0xa379bbdd0af814502eb9b38d475c7fa7411bb4ec}{etherscan} and \href{https://bitcointalk.org/index.php?topic=1426329.0}{bitcointalk} for details.}.
-If performed at an early stage of the lifecycle of the Ponzi scheme, the attack succeeds with negligible money loss; otherwise, some money has to be given to repay previous investors.
+If performed at an early stage of the lifecycle of the scheme, the attack succeeds with a negligible loss of money.